sassoftware/sasoptpy/doc/guide/basics.rst

 Initializing a model
 --------------------

-After creating an active CAS or SAS session, an empty model can be defined as
+After creating an active CAS or SAS session, you can create an empty model as follows:
-follows:

 .. ipython:: python